david-simoes-93/ArcadePi/README.md

     mv gba.bin ~/ArcadePi/gba_bios.bin
     mv ../game_config.txt ~/ArcadePi/

-    # You can skip the next ones if you want to, we don't really use them
+    # You can skip the next ones if you want to, we don't really use them in RaspPi.
+However, you can use Mednafen in 64bit Linux instead of Gambatte and GPSP (change the commands line in RunGame.py to mednafen instead of those emulators)

     cd
     git clone https://github.com/visualboyadvance-m/visualboyadvance-m